How to watch the Kentucky Derby in 2023: Schedule, streaming info, odds and more

 Everything you need to know about tuning into the most exciting two minutes in sports this Saturday.

 Twenty horses are headed off to the races this weekend, so grab your most dramatic hat or a delicious mint julep and let's giddy up and get ready to watch the 149th Kentucky Derby.
 The Run for the Roses kicks off the Triple Crown on Saturday, May 6 this year, and you don’t need to be down south to enjoy the equestrian festivities.
-Whether you’re throwing a Derby party, planning to bet on your favorite horse or just want to tune in to the long-standing tradition of the Triple Crown races, here’s what you need to know about how to watch the 2023 Kentucky Derby.
+Whether you’re throwing a Derby party, planning to bet on your favorite horse or just want to tune in to the long-standing tradition of the Triple Crown races, here’s what you need to know about the 2023 Kentucky Derby, including predictions, post positions, how to watch or stream the derby without cable and more.

 How to watch the 2023 Kentucky Derby